 We are living in the golden age of certified products, ensuring us of containing sustainable raw materials, being produced with respect for the environment by fairly paid workers in a safe environment.
 Certificates are necessary and great because they ensure that companies didn’t make up their sustainability claims from thin air, however, in some cases, they can enable greenwashing.
-Let’s jump into the rabbit hole of sustainability certifications!
+Let’s jump into the rabbit hole of sustainability certifications and see if they are worth the hype!

 As we have talked about earlier, sustainability has many faces, and subsequently, so do certificates.
 According to the International Institute for Sustainable Development, there are more than 400 voluntary sustainability standards operating around the globe.
 That is plenty to choose from even if not all of them apply to every industry.
 Therefore, it’s no surprise that the sheer amount of certificates and the varying standards can be overwhelming for consumers and companies alike.